-Houlihan described its analysis of the value of the Company's shares using the market approach with the guideline public company method.
-Houlihan researched the Company's industry and identified those that were most comparable to the Company in terms of business operations, size, stage of development, prospects for growth and risk.
-Houlihan ultimately used a peer group consisting of the Company and eight other companies.
 Houlihan compared the companies' revenue, EBITDA, assets, historic revenue growth, EBITDA and net income margins and profitability ratios, in each case over the last twelve months.
 They also analyzed turnover, leverage and liquidity ratios over the last twelve months for each of the companies in the peer group.
 Based on this analysis, Houlihan selected valuation multiples to apply to the Company using its professional judgement to select multiples that reflect the relative comparability of the Company to the guideline public companies.
-Applying these multiples to certain financial metrics of the Company, deducting the Company's debt balance and adding the Company's cash balance, for the last twelve months, and projecting for 2025 and 2026, indicated and equity value per share range of \$0.024 to \$0.037.
+The following tables detail Houlihan's analysis using the guideline public company method.